 Hopefully it’s now clear just how crucial your sales plan will be to future success of your small business.
 However, not just any old sales plan will do.
-I have provided you with a sales plan template that you can use to create your own sales plan.
+I have provided you with a free sales plan template that you can use to create your own sales plan.
 But first, it’s important to understand the key principles that must be respected if your sales plan is going to provide you with a solid foundation that you can rely on to deliver the right outcomes.

 Only Manage What You Measure

 Whether you are a business owner needing to manage your own time or a sales manager needing to manage your sales exec’s performance, it’s impossible to manage what you cannot measure.

 Do not be persuaded away from this principle.
 Good salespeople want to be measured because it allows that to demonstrate how hard they work and how good they are at their job.
 Poor salespeople want to muddy the water to make themselves less accountable if things do not work out.

 For instance, if you hire a pre-sales executive to help with first contact cold calling and follow-up and you have no way of measuring how many calls they make each day, how are you going to manage this person?
 The simple answer is that you will not be managing them; they will be managing themselves.
 Instead, you need to implement some kind of measurement.
 This could be the number of calls they make each day, or how many appointments they secure, or both.

 I would recommend not including anything in your plan that you cannot measure effectively.

 The idea of creating any kind of plan and then putting it in a file and forgetting about it is insane.
 Your plan needs to be the start of a process that kick-starts and guides your sales team on a week-to-week basis.
 Whether you are a one person business managing yourself or running a sales team with 20 people in it, the principle is equally important.